proddata/crate/docs/general/ddl/partitioned-tables.rst

 *partitions*.

-When a record with a new distinct combination of values for the configured :ref:`partition columns <glossary-partition-column>` is inserted, a new partition is created and the document will be inserted into this partition.
+When a record with a new distinct combination of values for the configured :ref:`partition columns <gloss-partition-column>` is inserted, a new partition is created and the document will be inserted into this partition.

 You will end up with separate partitions under the hood that can be queried like a single table.